 2 t-shirts, 1 long sleeve shirt, 1 ski pants, 2 pairs of leggins or 1 pair of tights and 1 pair of leggins, underwear, fleece sweatshirt, winter jacket, winter boots, socks, pajama, winter accessories (mittens, hat etc.)

 My first aid kit used to be really heavy.
 I packed basically everything, including cough syrup, even when we all were healthy without any signs of sickness.
 Lately, I came to conclusion.
 What for?
 These days my first aid kit contains plaster, something for disinfection, but the very small container, allergy pills, panthenol, sun cream if it’s summer season, mosquito repellent, and vitamin D3.
-Of course, don’t forget any medications you or your kids have to take.
+I recommend packing any medications you or your kids have to take.
 Usually, I double-check if there’s a pharmacy for emergency shopping close by, so we’re in the clear.

 Try the small containers for airplanes.
 You can buy reusable containers in most drugstores.
 Take also what’s necessary: toothbrush and toothpaste, 2 in 1 product including shampoo and shower gel, body lotion, and ear sticks.
 Hairbrush along with some small hair accessories with girls are a must as well.
 Don’t forget nail clippers, with kids it’s an emergency kit sometimes.